spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 The venue is the '[C&eacute;v&eacute;o Village Vacances](https://www.ceveo.com/en/village/holiday-village-of-carcans)', located in the Landes pine forest, on the edge of the lake.
 Transfer to and from Bordeaux [Train station](https://www.sncf.com/en) and Bordeaux Airport ([Merignac, BOD](https://www.bordeaux.aeroport.fr/en)) will be arranged.
+At the moment, we are aiming for at least one bus departure at the following times:
+- 17:30 from Bordeaux St.-Jean Train station
+- 18:00 from Bordeaux Merignac (BOD) Airport
+More bus transfer times will be added, depending on arrival times of particpants.
+However, if you can organize your travel to arrive before the 'main' bus transfer time, it facilitates things on our end!
+{: style="text-align: justify;"}

+To limit the carbon footprint of the meeting, we encourage you to travel by train if possible.
+For reference, some train connections are listed:
+- Trains arrive from Paris/Z&uuml;rich - every hour:17
+- from Grenoble - uneven hour:32
+- from Hamburg/ Berlin - 17:17, 19:17
 {: style="text-align: justify;"}